Teatro Olimpico: Design and construction of the scenery

-The simplest explanation for the absence of any street scenes in this drawing is that the Academy had not yet obtained the land on which the scenery would later be built.
+The simplest explanation for the absence of any street scenes in this drawing is that the academy had not yet obtained the land on which the scenery would later be built.
 This land was acquired in 1582, after Scamozzi had taken charge of the project.
 This made it possible to extend the building (including a special apse-shaped projection to accommodate the longest and most elaborate of the seven street views).
-The Academy's petition to the city government for the additional land anticipated that if acquired, the space would be used to create perspective scenery; it explains that the extra land would be used to build a theatre "along the lines laid out by our colleague Palladio, who has designed it to permit perspective views."
+The academy's petition to the city government for the additional land anticipated that if acquired, the space would be used to create perspective scenery; it explains that the extra land would be used to build a theatre "along the lines laid out by our colleague Palladio, who has designed it to permit perspective views."

 Therefore, Palladio can be given credit for having inspired the remarkable perspectives which are visible to the audience through the central archway of the scaenae frons (also known as the porta regia) and also through the smaller side openings, but it is also appropriate to regard Scamozzi as the technical genius behind their remarkably successful execution.

 Scamozzi's stage set was the first practical introduction of perspective views into Renaissance theatre.
 The scenery consists of seven hallways decorated to create the illusion of looking down the streets of a city from classical antiquity.
 Ancient Thebes, was to be the setting for the first play staged in the theatre.
 A set of seven extraordinarily realistic trompe-l'œil false perspectives provide the illusion of long street views, while actually the sets recede only a few meters.
 The way in which seats in all parts of the theatre were provided with at least one perspective view can be seen by observing the theatre floor plan and following the sight lines of audience members in different parts of the theatre.

 History

-The theatre was inaugurated on 3 March 1585 with a production of Sophocles' Oedipus Rex.
+The theatre was inaugurated on 3 March 1585 with a production of Sophocles' Oedipus Rex, with music by Andrea Gabrielli.
 However, the theatre was virtually abandoned after only a few productions.
 The scenes, which had been created in wood and stucco for Oedipus Rex, and which were meant to represent the streets of Thebes, were never removed: despite bombings and other vicissitudes, they have miraculously preserved into modern times.
 The original lighting system of glass oil lamps, designed by Scamozzi, heightened the illusion of space, has been used only a few times because of the high cost and the risk of fire.
 Scamozzi's lighting system was used when, in 1997, the theatre was again employed for a production of Oedipus Rex.